A Roadmap for neutrino charge assignments in $U(2)_F$ Flavor Models: Implications for LFV processes and leptonic anomalous magnetic moments: The neutrino sector revised

 where $q_j^{\text{b-f}}$ and $\sigma_j$ are, respectively, the best-fit values and the $1\sigma$ uncertainties from Table~\ref{tab:par}.
 On the other hand, $q_j(p_i)$ are the predicted observables obtained from the parameter set $p_i=\{e_{ij},y_{ij},k_{ij}\}$.
 Since in our approach neutrinos are Majorana particles, in our numerical analysis the mixing angles are extracted from the PMNS mixing matrix $U\equiv {U_L^{\ell}}^{\dag} U_L^{\nu}$ parametrized as:

 where $c_{ij}\equiv \cos\theta_{ij}$, $s_{ij}\equiv \sin\theta_{ij}$ and $(\alpha_1,\alpha_2)$ are the two Majorana phases.

 We assume that the source of CP violation originates solely from the neutrino sector.
-Therefore, in the numerical analysis, we consider the parameters $k_{ij}$ and $y_{ij}$ as complex numbers, with a free phase ranging from $0$ to $2\pi$ and a modulus lying within a range $[\lambda,\lambda^{-1}]$.
-On the other hand, the $e_{ij}$ are taken as real parameters within a range $[\lambda,\lambda^{-1}]$.
+Therefore, in the numerical analysis, we consider the parameters $k_{ij}$ and $y_{ij}$ as complex numbers, with a free phase ranging from $0$ to $2\pi$; on the other hand, the $e_{ij}$ are taken as real parameters.
 It is worth noting that the CP violating phase $\delta_\text{CP}$ has not been considered in the fit due to its current large uncertainty~\cite{Esteban:2024eli} which does not exclude, at high significance, any viable value and will only be measured by future oscillation experiments \cite{DUNE:2020jqi,Hyper-Kamiokande:2018ofw,Alekou:2022emd,ESSnuSB:2023ogw,Agarwalla:2022xdo}; thus, the phases in the parameters are not subject to experimental constraints.
 To explore the parameter space and minimize the $\chi^2$ function in eq.~(\ref{chisq}), we used an algorithm inspired by the approach presented in Ref.~\cite{Novichkov:2021cgl}.
-We also required that the Yukawa hierarchy arises solely by the $U(2)_F$ flavor symmetry breaking.
-To enforce this, we introduced a parameter, the \emph{Parameter of Metric Goodness} ($\text{P}_\mathrm{MG}$), which is defined as:
+The fitting procedure uses seed values for the model parameters within the range $[\lambda,\lambda^{-1}]$ and then explores the parameter space by mimicking the Brownian-like evolution of a particle moving in a potential shaped by the figure of merit $l(p_i)=\sqrt{\chi^2(p_i)}$, where $p_i$ is the array of free dimensionless parameters of the model.
+We also required that the Yukawa hierarchy arises solely by the $U(2)_F$ flavor symmetry breaking, \textit{i.e.~}all free parameters should be $\mathcal{O}(1)$.
+To enforce this, we introduced the \emph{Parameter of Metric Goodness} ($\text{P}_\mathrm{MG}$), which we define as:

 where $\gamma_j^{p_i}$ is any parameter belonging to the set $p_i$.
 This measure accounts for the absolute value of each free parameter in the model.
-We consider a fit to be satisfactory if there is at least one set of parameters for which $\chi^2\lesssim 20$ and $\text{P}_\mathrm{MG}\lesssim 30$, given the number of parameters in our models.
+We consider a fit to be satisfactory if there is at least one set of parameters for which $\chi^2\lesssim 20$ and $\text{P}_\mathrm{MG}\lesssim 30$, given the number of parameters in our models.\footnote{We stress that the primary purpose of this parameter is to discard those configurations in which either all parameters exceed the $\mathcal{O}(1)$, or most of the parameters lie within the desired range but at least one of them is extremely large.}

 We obtained 13 viable patterns, all of which provide valid results only in Normal Ordering ({\bf{NO}}) hypothesis, 6 for Model \textbf{S} and 7 for Model \textbf{D}; we will analyzed them in detail in the next Subsection, see Table~\ref{tab:goodpat}.
 No patterns for Model \textbf{T} were capable of reproducing neutrino data.
 In the Appendix~\ref{ap:tab}, we report the fit results in Tables~\ref{tab:BFmodS} and~\ref{tab:BFmodD}, from which it can be seen that each of the 13 models yields a very small $\chi^2$ value.
 This is not unexpected, as the large number of free parameters makes it likely to find configurations that reproduce the observables used as input.
 However, a $\chi^2<1$ alone does not guarantee the quality of the fit, since even with a large parameter space the fit might still suffer from a high degree of fine-tuning.
 To keep this aspect under control, we use the normalised Altarelli-Blankenburg measure $d_\text{FT}$~\cite{Altarelli:2010at}: